Overview

 market conditions, when we combine orders, each participating account pays an average price per share for all

 transactions and pays a proportionate share of all transaction costs.
-Accounts owned by our firm or access
+Accounts owned by our firm or access persons

-persons may participate in block trading with your accounts; however, they will not be given preferential
+are permitted to participate in block trading with your accounts; however, they will not be given preferential

 treatment.

-Outside Managers used by Brooklyn, FI may block Client trades at their discretion.
+Outside Managers used by Brooklyn FI may block Client trades at their discretion.
 Their specific practices are

 further discussed in their ADV Part 2A, Item 12.